DanielCreggOrganization/w6-lab-i-o-zainabajiboye/README.md

 ### DIY Task

-1. Create a folder named "resources" in your project root.
-2. Create a new text file named "input.txt" in the resources folder.
+1. Create a new text file named "input.txt" and put it in the resources folder.
-3. Open input.txt and type the following text: "Hello, Java I/O!
+2. Open input.txt and type the following text: "Hello, Java I/O!
 This is a test file.", then save and close the file.
-4. Modify your `main` method to print the absolute path of "input.txt" using the code example above.
+3. Modify your `main` method to print the absolute path of "input.txt" using the code example above.
-5. Add error handling to your code to gracefully handle the case where the file doesn't exist.
+4. Add error handling to your code to gracefully handle the case where the file doesn't exist.

 ## 3. Reading with Input Streams